DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Image Processing/Introduction.rst

 |

 Note that base on your needs, you can choose as many as operations you want to be performed by order on the input image.
-In the next section, each of the availble operations are explained with examples.
+In the next section, each of the availble operations are explained.